 Managing your Tinnitus Distress

-Whilst clients will engage predominantly with one therapist, tinnitus cases will be reviewed by the psychology team, including Professor Tony Paolini.
-Professor Paolini is a psychologist and hearing scientist, internationally recognised researcher in the field of hearing who has worked with the developers of the bionic ear including Professor Graeme Clark.
+Professor Tony Paolini is a psychologist and hearing scientist, internationally recognised researcher in the field of hearing who has worked with the developers of the bionic ear including Professor Graeme Clark.
 He lead the Auditory Clinical Neuroscience Unit during his time working at the Bionic Ear Institute.
+For over 20 years, he has undertaken significant research to understand how we hear and what happens when things go wrong.

 If you suffer from tinnitus distress, please consult the ISN Clinic for management of your condition.
 At ISN clinic we use predominately cognitive behavioural approaches to help alleviate the distress of tinnitus and help manage oversensitivity to sounds (Hyperacusis).